 Some equipment may need to be requested in advance

 Babysitting in all languages by arrangement.
-Book at least 24 hours in advance; see rates.
+Book at least 24 hours in advance; see [i!#rates!rates].

 Baby listening/monitors available on request.
 They work from the bedrooms to the restaurant area so you can enjoy a baby-free dinner.

 Food is available all day from the restaurant and there are child-friendly eateries and food shops nearby.
-The restaurant serves a kids' menu, smaller portions and an early dinner.
+The restaurant can accommodate kids' requests although there's no kids menu.
 There is also room service

 - Swimming pool